ARM-software/arm-trusted-firmware/docs/design/firmware-design.rst

 This Architecture Extension is targeted when ``ARM_ARCH_MAJOR`` >= 8, or when ``ARM_ARCH_MAJOR`` == 8 and ``ARM_ARCH_MINOR`` >= 1.

--  The Compare and Swap instruction is used to implement spinlocks.
-Otherwise, the load-/store-exclusive instruction pair is used.
+-  By default, a load-/store-exclusive instruction pair is used to implement spinlocks.
+The ``USE_SPINLOCK_CAS`` build option when set to 1 selects the spinlock implementation using the ARMv8.1-LSE Compare and Swap instruction.
+   Notice this instruction is only available in AArch64 execution state, so the option is only available to AArch64 builds.

 Armv8.2-A
 ~~~~~~~~~